Django Unchained: Box office

 Django Unchained grossed $162.8 million in the United States and Canada and $287 million in other territories, for a worldwide total of $449.8 million, against a production budget of $100 million.
 As of 2025, Django Unchained is Tarantino's highest-grossing film, surpassing his previous film, Inglourious Basterds (2009), which grossed $321.4 million worldwide.
 It is also the highest-grossing Western film of all time, having surpassed the previous record holder, Dances With Wolves (1990).

 In North America, the film made $15 million on Christmas Day, finishing second behind fellow opener Les Misérables.
 It was the third-biggest opening day figure for a film on Christmas, following Sherlock Holmes ($24.6 million) and Les Misérables ($18.1 million).
 It went on to make $30.1 million in its opening weekend (a six-day total of $63.4 million), finishing second behind holdover The Hobbit: An Unexpected Journey.

 Critical response

+On review aggregator Rotten Tomatoes, the film holds an approval rating of 87% based on 296 reviews, and an average rating of 8/10.
+The website's critical consensus reads: "Bold, bloody, and stylistically daring, Django Unchained is another incendiary masterpiece from Quentin Tarantino."

+Metacritic, which assigns a rating to reviews, gives the film a weighted average score of 81 out of 100, based on 42 critics, indicating "universal acclaim".

+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.